MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/layers/base-map-tile-layer-example.md

 [!INCLUDE [bing-maps-web-control-sdk-retirement](../../../includes/bing-maps-web-control-sdk-retirement.md)]

 This example shows how to hide the base map tiles and display a custom map tile layer in its place.
-The source of the custom map tiles comes from the [ U.S. Geological Survey's - The Nation Map project](https://viewer.nationalmap.gov/help/HowTo.htm)

 ```html
 <!DOCTYPE html>